BHoM/documentation/docs/Basics/Using-the-BHoM.md

 This means there are a number of different entry points to get started with using the BHoM depending on what you want to acheive and what your background is.

-## The BHoM Visual Programming Plugins
+## BHoM Visual Programming Plugins

 BHoM encourages thinking about design as simple workflows and data models: